katerebekah/csharp-dotnet-milestones/3-database-driven-applications/resources/database-concepts/DBS_ENTITY-FRAMEWORK.md

 * Promotes a cleaner code base by allowing developers to develop against common objects that represent relational data.
 ### How It Works
 * An application that used Entity Framework will used what is called "DBContext" DBContext is used to not only to make a connection to to a database but also directly maps tables in the database to objects often called "domain objects" or "models".
 * The code sample below shows a typical example of a DBContext.
-You can see that the model called "Employee" is being directly assocated with a table in the database called "Employee".
+You can see that the model called "Employee" is being directly associated with a table in the database called "Employee".
 ```
 namespace MyDatabase.Models
 {
     public class MyStoreContext: DbContext